alejandrogarciasalas/dotfiles/docs/pr-checklist.md

 * did you test it's behavior manually
 * non-determinstic test
 * deploy stuff
+* can impure functions made pure by modularizing the code

 ## Is your PR description good?
 Most repos will have some form of